 So you bought a giant bottle of olive oil and couldn’t finish it before it developed that rancid, musty funk?
 Huge bummer.
 But if you choose to dispose of it, don’t be careless and pour it down the sink drain.
 This can clog your water pipes.
 Plus, any fat you dump down the drain contributes to those notorious “fatbergs”—giant globs of cooking fat and debris that clog city sewage pipes and pollute waterways.
 Gross, right?

 Instead, you can pour your spoiled olive oil into an empty can or takeout container, let it solidify in the fridge, then toss it in the garbage on trash day.
+Many communities have cooking oil recycling programs, so you can send your old oil off to be made into biofuel.
+Check with your local sanitation department or recycling center.

 But you actually don't have to throw away rancid olive oil!
 There are several ways to consider repurposing it: